 No persons may be appointed to hold office as a member of the Commission if he is a public officer or such other category of person as may be prescribed by Order of the Governor.
 The names of all members of the Commission are gazetted at the time of appointment and the Governor after consultation with the Attorney General may at any time revoke the membership of a member.

-The following persons were appointed to the Commission on 15 August 2016:-
+The following persons (appointed on 15 August 2016) continued to serve on the Commission during the reporting period:-

-- Richard Coles (Chairman) two year term

-- W. Norman Bodden, OBE two year term

-- Sophia-Ann Harris (née Solomon) three year term
+- Richard Coles (Chairman) - Sophia-Ann Harris (née Solomon)

-- Kadi Pentney (née Merren) three year term

-Timothy Ridley, OBE - two year term
+- Kadi Pentney (née Merren) - Timothy Ridley, OBE